pwalch/lonesnake/README.md

 ![main workflow status](https://github.com/pwalch/lonesnake/actions/workflows/main.yml/badge.svg)

-`lonesnake` sets up a self-contained Python environment with an interpreter and a venv in single directory.
-It can be used to create fully isolated Python environments for projects, as well as setting up a global Python environment.

-It can be seen as a simpler variant of [pyenv](https://github.com/pyenv/pyenv) for people who do not need to develop against multiple versions of Python simultaneously for the same project.
+`lonesnake` is a zero-config Bash tool that generates self-contained Python environments with a single command.
+Each environment fits in a single directory, including a CPython interpreter built from source and a venv.
+When a capricious environment breaks, you can just delete the directory and generate a new one easily.

+It enables you to generate isolated environments not only for projects, but also for global environments or Docker images.
+It integrates seamlessly with IDEs (VS Code, PyCharm) and dependency management tools (Poetry, pip-tools).
+It does not impose shell init scripts, so you can activate environments with the method of your choice.

 [![asciicast](https://asciinema.org/a/479944.svg)](https://asciinema.org/a/479944)

-What does this tool provide compared to other tools?
-* **fully self-contained Python environment**.
-The environment is contained in a single `.lonesnake` directory, and includes a fully isolated Python interpreter as well as a venv.
-It is protected against breaking updates by your package manager or you blowing up your environment in one of your projects.
-* **transparent configuration and structure**.
-No sourcing of slow tool-specific initialization scripts.
-Auto-activation of venv is enabled with explicit exports.
-* **easy venv setup**.
-No need to learn many new commands to set up a Python virtual environment.
-Just install `lonesnake` and run it, and you've got your environment.
-No previous Python interpreter is needed.

-What are the limitations of this tool?
+What are the limitations of `lonesnake`?

-* supports installing only a single Python interpreter version at a time for a specific project
+- accepts only a single interpreter version per project and per global environment
-  * if you need to support multiple versions simultaneously with a fallback order, use [pyenv](https://github.com/pyenv/pyenv) or [asdf](https://github.com/asdf-vm/asdf).
-* supports only CPython 3.7+, older CPython versions and other Python interpreters (e.g. PyPy) are not supported
+- supports CPython 3.7+ but not older CPython versions nor alternative interpreters like Pypy
-* supports only macOS and Linux
+- runs on macOS and Linux, but not Windows
-* consumes more disk space than tools that keep a single version of the Python interpreter in `$HOME` (pyenv, asdf), as the interpreter is copied to every project
+- consumes more disk space than tools that store interpreters in a centralized location

+I designed `lonesnake` to be much easier to understand for the average developer than the centralized tools out there.
+I deliberately renounced many features to keep the code structure simple.
+But if `lonesnake` is too basic for you, feel free to adopt the well-established [pyenv](https://github.com/pyenv/pyenv) or [asdf](https://github.com/asdf-vm/asdf).

 ## installation